-Public procurement is one of the government activities most prone to corruption, and e-procurement systems have been recommended to increase transparency, outreach, and competition.
+Public procurement is one of the government activities more prone to corruption, and e-procurement systems have been recommended to increase transparency, outreach, and competition.
 Other benefits include ease of access to public tenders and easier detection of irregularities.
-One of the main challenges with the existing e-procurement/auction systems is ensuring bid privacy of the losing bidders and collusion between bidders and auctioneer.
+One of the main challenges with the existing e-procurement/auction systems is ensuring the bid privacy of the losing bidders and collusion between bidders and auctioneer.
 Most of the auction systems, proposed, depend either upon auctioneer(s) or on the trusted third party, which, according to us, is the biggest problem for addressing corruption.
 We propose a blockchain-based solution for Public Procurement, which eliminates auctioneers/third-parties using secure multi-party computation (MPC).
 Our solution fully preserves bid privacy and is secure against malicious bidders.

 In recent times, many blockchain solutions have been proposed for automatic electronic contracts on a blockchain.
 The most prominent example of it is Ethereum smart contracts.
 In many cases, it is necessary to be able to sign contracts involving things in the physical world that are not represented in the form of crypto-assets.
 Such a contract can be legally enforced after all the parties have signed them in case any party backs out after signing the contract.
 We propose a solution to advertise and sign anonymous multi-party contracts that are designed to be acceptable and enforceable in a court of law once they are signed.
 To enable this, we also provide a designated deanonymizer ring signature that allows some designated deanonymizers to be able to break the anonymity of the signer and also allows them to prove the true identity of the signer to any third party of their choice.